saiashirwad/effect-monorepo/README.md

 **Building All Packages**

-To build all packages in the monorepo, run the following command from the root directory:
+To build all packages in the monorepo:

 ```sh
 pnpm build